mdvanes/polygram/BLOG.md

 The article uses Babel and import from npm modules.
-Was easy to migrate, but loses polyserve / the poly serve/demo pages / polylint still possible? wct still possible? @
+Was easy to migrate, but loses polyserve / the poly serve/demo pages / polylint still possible? wct still possible?
+Lazy loading PRPL? @

 # Adding ts-loader